 What should I expect after an AC joint arthritis surgery?

 Because the majority of surgeries for shoulder arthritis are performed through an arthroscope, recovery time is typically shorter than that of traditional surgeries.
 The recovery period following arthroscopic shoulder surgery will vary depending on what type of surgery you are undergoing, the extent of your symptoms, and your own rate of healing.
 Following resection of your collarbone, your arm may be placed in a protective sling to reduce movement.
 Some patients may be able to go home the same day as their AC joint surgery, but if necessary, you may be required to stay overnight in the hospital to ensure healing.
 After a few days, you may remove the protective sling from your arm as long as you feel comfortable doing so.
 Light range-of-motion exercises will be advised in the days following your shoulder osteoarthritis surgery to promote proper blood circulation and prevent blood clots.
 Physical therapy is often recommended following shoulder surgery for arthritis.
 Physical therapy can help you regain a proper range of motion in your shoulder and reduce pain and inflammation.

 How can I learn more about shoulder arthritis?

-To learn more about shoulder arthritis, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
+To learn more about shoulder arthritis, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.